Euphoria (American TV series): Costumes and makeup

-The costume design of Euphoria is arguably the series' most notable and influential hallmark.
-The characters of the series are regularly shown in chic, flamboyant outfits that serve as "plot devices and psychological profiles" to represent their personalities and character arcs.
-For example, in the first season, costume designer Heidi Bivens dressed Jules, a transgender woman, in a wardrobe consisting of bright pastels and tennis skirts, inspired by the character's interest in anime and fantasy, to embody "the youthful optimism that comes with a fresh start" and her journey to "conquer" femininity, but as the character explores her gender identity and becomes more disillusioned between the first and second seasons, she "slips into a slightly muted, darker and more androgynous" wardrobe.
+The costume design is arguably the series' most notable and influential hallmark.
+Jamila Stewart of Vogue stated that Euphoria still has a palpable impact on where fashion trends fall today.
+The characters often wear chic, flamboyant outfits that serve as "plot devices and psychological profiles" to represent their personalities and character arcs.
+For example, in season 1, costume designer Heidi Bivens dressed Jules Vaughn, a transgender girl, in a wardrobe of bright pastels and tennis skirts, inspired by the character's interest in anime and fantasy, to embody "the youthful optimism that comes with a fresh start" and her journey to "conquer" femininity, but as Jules explores her gender identity and becomes more disillusioned between seasons 1 and 2, she "slips into a slightly muted, darker and more androgynous" wardrobe.

+Into the Gloss spoke of the makeup: "since the first episode, it's all everyone's been talking about.
+And while naysayers will point out that Euphoria's makeup is too good to be realistic, seeing it reminded me quite a bit of the very real makeup I used to wear in high school."
+Series head makeup artist Doniella Davy told Allure that "there's subliminal emotional messages always in all the makeup".
+Season 1's makeup trended on TikTok in 2020, where people recreated looks from the show.
+In season 2, Davy opted for "more refined and more subtle" glam, saying that "It's not a repeat of season one".
+Davy wanted the makeup to be more "discoverable" as opposed to "impossible to miss."
+Levinson wanted a more natural look with "dewy skin".
+Women's Health wrote that the makeup in the series "helped change beauty culture and challenge" the clean girl aesthetic.

 Music

-Labrinth composed original music for the series.
+Labrinth composed original music for the first two seasons.

-Euphorias score was composed by English singer, songwriter, and record producer Labrinth.
-The song "All for Us", performed by Labrinth and Zendaya, is hinted at throughout season 1 before being performed as a large musical number at the end of the season finale.
-Labrinth makes an appearance in the series alongside Zendaya to perform their song "I'm Tired".

-When you look back to your teenage days, it feels semi-magical but semi-crazy and semi-psychotic.
-I wanted to make sure the music felt like those things.